Nnamdi O. Chukwuocha

 Standing Committees of Council

-Council Member Chukwuocha is a member of the following committees:
+Council Member Chukwuocha is Chair of the Education, Youth & Families Committee.
+He is also a member of the following committees:

 - Housing, Licenses & Inspections